Smart data usage allows proactive allocation of social benefits

 In a nutshell

-The city of Ghent grants several services to its citizens, more specifically to citizens in a specific socio-economical situation.
-Instead of beneficiaries having to fill in a form and provide proof of income or other information for receiving social benefits, we provided our services in a proactive way for 3 usecases.
+The city of Ghent grants several services to citizens in a specific socio-economical situation.
+Instead of beneficiaries having to fill in a form and provide proof of income or other information for receiving social benefits, we work on providing our services in a proactive way.

 We do this by checking in available datasets if the citizen meets the specific criteria.
 The data we use, is no longer provided by the citizen, but automatically gathered from federal databases which we check through the Business Rule Engine set up by the Flemish administration.